 Too often the symptoms and defense mechanisms of trauma are mistaken for stubbornness or denial.
 The traumatized client has a strong need/desire to control their treatment.
 The clinical team at Northbound is well-aware of this difficulty in treating clients who are suffering from the dual-diagnosis of trauma and chemical dependency.

-Get Treatment for Psychological Trauma at Northbound
+Get Psychological Trauma Treatment in Orange County at Northbound

 Reactions to traumatic events are always highly individualistic.
 Thus, treatment should also be unique, as it is at Northbound Treatment Services.
 We specialize in tailoring the treatment to the individual.
 We build treatment up around the client to suit their needs, and by doing so we challenge to client to do the hard work to get well.